Bayesian Neural Network Surrogates for Bayesian Optimization of Carbon Capture and Storage Operations: Methods

 \subsubsection{Deep Ensembles}

 Deep Ensembles \cite{lakshminarayanan2017simple} is another straightforward and easily implemented method.
-This method works by training multiple point estimate neural networks, each one on another subset of the training dataset with a different random seed for the initial hyperparameters.
+This method trains multiple neural networks on the same training data (optionally with bootstrap resampling), using different random initializations.
 The posterior is approximated with a distribution parameterized as the sum of multiple Dirac delta functions.
 These methods provide a good predictive uncertainty estimate \cite{ovadia2019can}.